ElementoLab/utag/README.md

 #### Usage Principles

 GATDU repository input requires an AnnData `adata` with preprocessed expression profiles in `adata.X` and spatial coordinates stored in `adata.obsm['spatial']`.
-For more detailed usage of the package, please refer to [IMC Image Segmentation.ipynb](https://github.com/afrendeiro/gatdu/blob/dev/gatdu/documentation/IMC%20Image%20Segmentation.ipynb) in the documentation folder.
+For more detailed usage of the package, please refer to [IMC Healthy Lung.ipynb](https://github.com/ElementoLab/utag/blob/main/utag/documentation/IMC%20Healthy%20Lung.ipynb) in the documentation folder.